PopularPioneering/popularpioneering.github.io/_snippets/boilerplates-for-fin.md

 Update()
 ```

 Here's the same boilerplate with some additional functions called in the Init function.
-These functions will register and bind a connected GPU, Large Screen and Network Card. `print()` commands have been used to help debug any connection issues.
+These functions will register and bind a connected GPU, Large Screen and Network Card. `print()` commands have been used to display useful debugging information.

 ```lua
 local gpu, network